howerj/forth-cpu/PLAN.md

 ## The Plan

+* Coding standards
+  - Come up with naming convention and stick with it.
+  - Create better test benched.
 * Documentation
   - LaTeX book and markdown help files.
 * Implement *portable* VHDL modules for the following: